huggingface/huggingface_hub/tests/README.md

 2. `sudo apt-get update; sudo apt-get install git-lfs -y`

       We need git-lfs on our system to run some of the tests

-3. `export HUGGINGFACE_CO_STAGING=1`
+3. `HUGGINGFACE_CO_STAGING=1 pytest -sv ./tests/`

-      This is an environmental variable to make sure the private API tests can run
+    We need to set an environmental variable to make sure the private API tests can run.
-4. `pytest -sv ./tests/`